sungnga/practice/web-dev/README.md

 - The syntax: thing.method(arg)
 - Some methods accepts arguments that modify their behavior.
 Think of them as input that we can pass in.
 We pass these arguments inside of the parentheses
 - Common methods that accept arguments:
-  - .indexOf('cat') - returns the index of the first instance that it finds
+  - `.indexOf('cat')` - returns the index of the first instance that it finds
-  - .slice(2, 5) - the begin and end index
+  - `.slice(2, 5)` - the begin and end index
-  - .replace('the', 'an') - 1st arg is what to replace, 2nd arg is what to place it with
+  - `.replace('the', 'an')` - 1st arg is what to replace, 2nd arg is what to place it with
-  - .repeat(3) - number of times to repeat
+  - `.repeat(3)` - number of times to repeat

 **String template literal:**
 - Template literals are strings that allow embedded expressions, which will be evaluated and then turned into a resulting string
-- The syntax: ``${expressions}``
+- The syntax: back-tick ${expressions} back-tick
-- Template literal uses back-tick, not single quote: ``I am a template literal``
+- Template literal uses back-tick, not single quote
 - Anything that's inside the template literal `${}` are will be evaluated.
 This allows us to embed variables, math operations, methods, etc, inside a string template literal

 **Undefined and null:**